The Executive Remuneration Review: Brazil

 Those rates are applicable to employees and not to self-employed workers or autonomous workers.
 For self-employed or autonomous workers, the contribution will follow a progressive rate between 7.5 per cent and 14 per cent.

-Expatriate employees who become tax residents in Brazil will also have social security contributions withhold from their salaries.
+Expatriate employees who become tax residents in Brazil will also have social security contributions withheld from their salaries.
 If there is a tax agreement between their home countries and Brazil, they will be able to have the time of service and contributions recognised back in their home countries.

 iii Other special rules